frameless/huishoudboekje-nl-design-system-demo/.changeset/smart-oranges-type.md

 "huishoudboekje": patch
 ---

-Fixes #700: Rubrieken cannot be removed if they are used in afspraken or journaalposten.
+Fixed #700: Rubrieken cannot be removed if they are used in afspraken or journaalposten.